SelfCareMap

 🌱 Signs Your Peel Is Working (The Good Kind)

-• Skin feels smoother to the touch
+• Skin feels noticeably smoother to the touch immediately after rinsing.

-• Makeup applies more evenly
+• Makeup applies more evenly and does not "cling" to dry patches.

-• No stinging, burning, or prolonged redness
+• No stinging, burning, or prolonged redness after the product is removed.

 💬 Final Thoughts: Gentle Isn’t Weak — It’s Wise

-So light a candle, put on some calm music, and treat your peel like the mini-retreat it is.
-Your skin will thank you — softly, steadily, and beautifully.
+So light a candle, put on some calm music, and treat your peel like the mini retreat it is.
+Your skin will thank you, softly, steadily, and beautifully.

 Ready for the real thing?
 Find a Relax venue near you →